rubyonjets/jets/README.md

 ### Config Structure

-Here's an overview of the project structure.
+Here's an overview of a Jets project structure.

 File / Directory  | Description
 ------------- | -------------
-app/controllers  | Contians controller code that handle web requests from Gateway API.
-The controller code renders Lambda proxy compatiable responses back. app/workers  | Worker code that can be use for background jobs. app/functions  | Generic function code.
-Traditional function handler format. config/application.yml  | Application wide configurations.
-Globally configure things like project_name, env, timeout, memmory size. config/events.yml  | Where you specify events to trigger worker or function code. config/routes.rb  | Where you set up routes for your application.
+app/controllers  | Contains controller code that handles web requests through Gateway API.
+The controller code renders  Lambda Proxy compatible responses. app/workers  | Worker code for background jobs. app/functions  | Generic function code.
+Code here look more like the traditional Lambda function handler format. config/application.yml  | Application wide configurations.
+Where you can globally configure things like project_name, env, timeout, memory size. config/events.yml  | Where you specify events to trigger worker or function code. config/routes.rb  | Where you set up routes for your application.